 Dutch and Frisian

 When you travel to the province of Friesland, it doesn’t mean you can’t get around.
 Most Frisian people speak and understand Dutch and English.
 If English is your native language you’re lucky; the Frisian and English language show a great resemblance.
-Most Frisian cities and villages have a Frisian name of their own.
-Since Friesland is officially bilingual, town signs always bear the name in Frisian and in Dutch.
+All Frisian cities and villages have a Frisian name of their own.
+Since Friesland is officially bilingual, the town signs bear the name in Frisian and in Dutch.
 So don’t be surprised if people in Leeuwarden tell you you are in ‘Ljouwert’ or call Sneek by its Frisian name ‘Snits’.

 Just like speakers of any other languages, the people of Friesland will appreciate it when you try to speak some basic Frisian words.
 It’s not important to get everything right, it’s the thought that counts.
 You say hello to a Frisian with ‘goeie’ and goodbye with ‘oan’t sjen’ or ‘sjoddy’.
 If you want to congratulate someone, tell them 'fan herte lokwinske'.
 ‘Alstublieft’ (please) and ‘dank u wel’ (thank you) are ‘asjebleaft’ and ‘tankewol’.